telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### upload

 Fires when one or more files are about to be uploaded.
-Canceling the event will prevent the upload.
+Cancelling the event will prevent the upload.

 > The upload event fires only when the upload is in [async mode](/web/upload/modes#asynchronous-mode).